Kunstmaan/hyperledger-fabric-kuma-token-example/client/README.md

 jest services
 ```

-Or run the tests for every service separatly:
+Or run the tests for every service separately:

 ```
 jest services/kuma-token.spec.js